 Thanks to everyone who viewed our profile for the Martha Stewart American Made Awards in 2014... and especially for those of you who shared it on Facebook and Twitter.
 Although we were not selected as a finalist, we are very proud to have been in the race!

-You may still read and view our company's entry by clicking on the red badge!
+You may read about this competition by clicking on the red badge.

 Photos from Vermont Quilt Festival 2015!